-- Three game officials will be assigned to league contests.
+- 1) Three game officials will be assigned to league contests.
 Officials shall be paid according to the pay schedule published by the official's coordinator.
 Member institutions shall provide a 3-person chain crew comprised of adults, and one person to act as clock operator/scorer. - 2) PLAYER SAFETY - a) Member institutions must have on the premises a paramedic or certified athletic trainer at all home games.
-Unless school policy prohibits, payment should be made to EMT/trainer by half time or voucher signed by the beginning of - b) Coaches are responsible for outfitting their players in certific eadgear, all required padding, and mouthpieces. - i) Helmets must be NOCSAE certified and it in fompliance with the recommended reconditioning policy. - ii) A helmet inspection must be the lied with the Director's office prior to the beginning of practice. - iii) Shoulder pads mu also meet NOCSAE a (i) stron standards. - iv) A player' por snall be tenning for cleated athletic shoes with molded soles supporting tubber cleats or provide athletic shoes. - v) where shoes with metal or removable cleats shall not be worn. - c) No two-a-day practice sessions are allowed.
+Unless school policy prohibits, payment should be made to EMT/trainer by half time or voucher signed by the beginning of the game. - b) Coaches are responsible for outfitting their players in certified headgear, all required padding, and mouthpieces. - i) Helmets must be NOCSAE certified and be in compliance with the recommended reconditioning policy. - ii) A helmet inspection must be scheduled with the Director's office prior to the beginning of practice. - iii) Shoulder pads must also meet NOCSAE certification standards. - iv) A player's footwear shall be tennis shoes or cleated athletic shoes with molded soles supporting rubber cleats or plastic cleats without inner spikes. - v) Athletic shoes with metal or removable cleats shall not be worn. - c) No two-a-day practice sessions are allowed.
 It is further recommended that good medical judgment be used with extreme temperatures.
-Water breaks every 20 - 30 minutes should be standard procedure for all games/practices.
+Water breaks every 20 30 minutes should be standard procedure for all games/practices.
 See PAA and TSSAA heat policy for details. - d) All teams should be taught the fundamentals with safety as the most important factor.
-It is further recommended that coaches take this opportunity to thoroughly discuss the safe way to tackle. - e) Concussions - vi) Any player who exhibits signs, symptoms or behaviors consistent with a concussion such as loss of consciousness, headache, dizziness, confusion or balance problems, shall be immediately removed from the game and shall not return to play until they have been evaluated by a licensed medical professional and received written clearance to return to sporting activities. - vii) Any coach or parent insisting on returning the player to the game without approved clearance will result in the referee ending the game immediately. - 3) To inhibit runaway scoring, coaches shall substitute on offense and defense when they are fortunate to have a lead of 21-0 or greater.
-Furthermore, passing plays and trick plays are prohibited for a team with a lead of 21-0 or greater.

-When a contest's scores reach 35-0, the losing team's coach may request that the game clock be run non-stop.
-Game officials shall honor this request.

-- 4) Fields used for league contests shall have restrictive fencing or cables on both sidelines to separate team benches from spectators. - 5) Posts and all areas surrounding the field must be padded in accordance with National Federation and Diocesan Policy.
+It is further recommended that coaches take this opportunity to thoroughly discuss the safe way to tackle. - e) Concussions - vi) Any player who exhibits signs, symptoms, or behaviors consistent with a concussion such as loss of consciousness, headache, dizziness, confusion, or balance problems, shall be immediately removed from the game and shall not return to play until they have been evaluated by a licensed medical professional and received written clearance to return to sporting activities. - vii) Any coach or parent insisting on returning the player to the game without approved clearance will result in the referee ending the game immediately. - 3) To inhibit runaway scoring, coaches shall substitute on offense and defense when they are fortunate to have a lead of 21-0 or greater.
+Furthermore, passing plays and trick plays are prohibited for a team with a lead of 21-0 or greater. - When a contest's scores reach 35-0, the losing team's coach may request that the game clock be run non-stop.
+Game officials shall honor this request. - 4) Fields used for league contests shall have restrictive fencing or cables on both sidelines to separate team benches from spectators. - 5) Posts and all areas surrounding the field must be padded in accordance with National Federation and Diocesan Policy.
 All fields should be inspected prior to each contest (by the host school) to make sure it is free from hazards that might injure the participants.
 It is also recommended that the opposing school also conduct a safety walk through prior to the team taking the field.
 If any safety issues cannot be rectified at the time, the game is not to be played until those safety issues are corrected.